yiisoft/view/README.md

   allow you to use the [Twig](https://twig.symfony.com) view template engine, instead of the default PHP renderer.

 ## Documentation

+The package provides two use cases for managing view templates:

+- [Basic functionality](docs/guide/en/basic-functionality.md) for use in any environment.
+- [Advanced functionality](docs/guide/en/use-in-web-environment.md) for use in a web environment.

 - Guide: [Português - Brasil](docs/guide/pt-BR/README.md)
 - [Internals](docs/internals.md)